 |2533.50||Big triangle, applied rectangular indices, sword hands, America’s Cup printed on dial.
 Black dial, steel bezel, 5-link bracelet.|

 The hand-winding experience of the 2254.50 is close to standard ETA 2824-2.
 There is really nothing new to anyone who has handled an ETA 2824-2.
-While the winding experience is relatively far away from the modern luxury watches, the watch gives satisfiable clicks to notify when it has been fully wound.
+While the winding experience is quite far away from modern in-house luxury watch movements, the watch gives satisfiable clicks to notify when it has been fully wound.

-The 1610/930 bracelet of the 2254.50, even with its modest taper, may not be for everyone.
-For a person with a smaller wrist, it can fear bulky and cumbersome.
-The 2254.50 is a relatively thin watch.
-Because of its 11mm thickness, it wears perfectly on a nato strap.
-With a slim 1mm thick nato strap the watch wears only 14mm on a nato strap with a keeper.
-This is still 0.5mm thinner than a Planet Ocean cal 2500.
+The 1610/930 bracelet of the 2254.50, even with its modest taper, is not for everyone.
+For a person with a smaller wrist, it can fear bulky and cumbersome and for those whose wrists swell a lot, the bracelet can be uncomfortable as it lacks micro-adjustment.
+The 2254.50 is a relatively thin watch and compared to the watch head the bracelet can feel big.
+Because of its 11mm thickness, the 2254.50 wears perfectly on a nato strap.

-Due to the thinness of 2254.50 it is possible to use some of the thicker Nato straps with Keepers, such as Blushark Orca.
+Therefore, it is possible to use some of the thicker Nato straps with keepers, such as Blushark Orca.
 Even with a 1,5mm thick waffle weave Orca, the 2254.50 is at 14mm of thickness.
 This is still 1,5mm thinner than a cal 8500 PO.

 My preference is to wear it on a Nato strap over the excellent Speedmaster-style bracelet.
 Luckily, most watches come with the bracelet, so you can decide for yourself.

 Pins (2x): 0128ST0166

 Non-America’s Cup Dial: In this mod, the dial of the 2254.50 is changed to the Non-America’s Cup Dial.
 In this dial the indices and Omega text are applied vs painted / printed.